ntreimer/GreenStep/DEMO_README.md

 ## Daily Progress
 - April 15th (80% done)
-    - Added ADMIN, SUPERADMIN roles and have permission set for "/users" as accessible by SUPERADMIN and "/menu" and
+    - Added x feature

 ### Login
-- As an admin, I want to log in with an admin privilege so that I can edit the list of items in the menu, update the price, etc.
+- As an admin, I want to x so that y
     - Tasks:
-        1. Create a database and a User table containing username, password and privilege.
+        1. Create a ...
-        2. Login screen asking for username and password.
+        2. Login screen ...

-- As a user, I want to log in with a user privilege so that I can do basic operations like entering a customer's order.
+- As a user, I want to log x so that y
     - Tasks:
-        1. Same as for admin login a-e
+        1. Same as ...
-        2. If login is successful, show the screen for ordering.
+        2. If login is successful ...

 ## User Stories